jeffIshmael/HelpStream/README.md

 _Contributions and Funding:_ Supporters can fund helpstreams directly using cUSD, ensuring that all transactions are securely recorded on the blockchain.

+_Commenting section:_ Users can leave a comment in any helpstream.
+This can help in giving the creator of the helpstream some word of advice or word of encouragement.

 _Transparency and Security:_ The blockchain-backed architecture ensures all transactions are transparent, secure, and immutable.
 Donors can trace exactly where their contributions are going and the progress of each helpstream.

 _Real-time Monitoring:_ Users and donors can view live updates on the funds raised, contributors, and overall progress towards the helpstream goal.